 Because they are arguing from different moral positions, they disagree about the significance of apparent issues.
 Someone who believes life begins at conception may be completely mystified by a debate over personhood.
 Disagreement about what issues matter makes negotiation or compromise extremely difficult.

-Resolution becomes more difficult when parties disagree not only about the issues, but also about which forms of conflict resolution are morally right or politically palatable.
+Resolution becomes more difficult when parties disagree not only about the issues but also about which forms of conflict resolution are morally right or politically palatable.
 A good example of this is the question of whether violence is ever justified.

-Over time, the original issues often become irrelevant and new grievances arise from actions taken during the ongoing dispute.
+Over time, the original issues often become irrelevant, and new grievances arise from actions taken during the ongoing dispute.
 In moral conflict, actions that are acceptable to one side “prove” to the other side that they are fools or villains.
-Efforts to achieve resolution often cause further conflict.
+Efforts to achieve a resolution often cause further conflict.
 When the means of resolving conflict cause further conflict, the original issues are no longer important and the dispute becomes self-sustaining.

 Dealing With Value Conflicts

 How can practitioners of conflict resolution and strategies promote peace in seemingly intractable value conflicts?
 While we have to admit that success will be difficult, there are some things we can try.